InverterNetwork/contracts/Specs.md

 ### Acceptance Criteria

-- Issuance token holders can borrow collateral tokens from the FM against their deposited issuance tokens where the total amount of "borrowable" collateral tokens is determined by floor price and issuance supply
+- Issuance token holders can borrow collateral tokens from the FM against their deposited issuance tokens

-TODO: move to Specs
-=> Example: Alice has 100 issuance tokens, current issuance token price is $2.
-If the floor price is $1, then Alice has $100 of borrowing power with the $200 of issuance tokens she owns;
-=>

-- Borrowing incurs a fee
+- Borrowing incurs an origination fee (which is dynamic in nature, see 5.5.)
-- the LM allows the total borrowable capital to include all the include which is within the floor price region is not exclusive to the floor price region.
-E.g. Floor price = $1, Spot Price = $2, Floor price supply = 100M $HOUSE, Spot price supply = 150M $HOUSE.
-This means up to 150M $HOUSE could be deposited to borrow for liquidity instead of being capped by the floor price supply of 100M $HOUSE.
-The whole region of the curve can be borrowed at the floor price.

-TODO: move details to specs

 ### Workflow Context